This post contains affiliate links

 Let that sink in a moment – there is plastic in the teabag.

 You might be wondering why there is a need for plastic to be found in teabags?
 Well, plastic (polypropylene to be exact) is apparently added to the paper teabag to help heat seal them during manufacture so they don’t come open in the box, or in your cup.
-It also means though that these tea bags aren’t 100% biodegradable, which is a bit of problem.
+It also means though that these tea bags aren’t 100% biodegradable, which is a bit of problem in that those tea bags you are composting are leaving bits of microplastic in the soil.

 Teapigs got back to me first (within minutes) to let me know that all of their teabags are made from a by-product of corn starch known as Soilon.
 The box that they are sold in does appear to contain some plastic though, so if that is an issue then this may not be your solution.